 - 1. Send your child to school daily.
-Please see QBHS/EHS Attendance Policy on page 19. - 2.
-Notify your Family Support Coordinator and child's teacher if your child will be absent, for whatever reason. - 3.
+Please see QBHS/EHS Attendance Policy on page 21. - 2.
+Notify your Family Support Coordinator and child's teacher if your child will be absent, for any reason. - 3.
 Read and follow all bus policies if Head Start provides your child transportation. - 4.
-Notify us in writing of any change of information, such as a change in address, phone, emergency information, health issues, or family situations. - 5.
-Obtain all health exams and needed records on behalf of your child and turn them into the QBHS/EHS Health Manager. - 6.
-Work in partnership with Head Start staff to strengthen your family and prepare your child for school. - 7.
+Obtain all health exams and needed records for your child and turn them into the QBHS/EHS Health Manager. - 5.
+Work in partnership with Early Head Start/Head Start staff to strengthen your family and prepare your child for school. - 6.
 Read and respond to all written notices, bulletins, and newsletters sent home.
-Check your child's cubby daily for information concerning upcoming events. - 8.
-Tell us about your likes, dislikes, concerns and ideas about our program. - 9.
-Know and respond to the individual needs of your child. - 10.
-Take an active interest and talk daily with your child about their Head Start experience. - 11.
-Walk your child to and from the bus if bus services are provided to your child. - 12.
-Walk your child to and from the classroom when dropping off and picking up. - 13.
-Whenever there is a change in address, phone, emergency contacts, health providers, health conditions, work/school schedule, family situation, or other pertinent information, we ask that this be submitted, in writing, as soon as the change occurs.
+Check your child's cubby and social media outlets daily for information concerning upcoming events. - 7.
+Tell us about your likes, dislikes, concerns, and ideas about our program.
+Suggestion boxes can be found in the lobbies of Dora Reed and the Big Cove Children's Center. - 8.
+Know and respond to the individual needs of your child. - 9.
+Take an active interest and talk daily with your child about their Early Head Start/Head Start experience. - 10.
+Walk your child to and from the bus if bus services are provided to your child. - 11.
+Walk your child to and from the classroom when dropping off and picking up. - 12.
+Whenever there is a change in address, phone, emergency contacts, health providers, health conditions, work/school schedule, family situation, or other pertinent information, we ask that this be submitted, in writing as soon as the change occurs. - 13.
+In addition to these responsibilities, families will also be required to adhere to the QBHS & EHS Parent Code of Conduct.